BongCloudMaster/LinoriaTS/Docs.md

 ## Installation

 To use Linoria, you need to import the library and its associated components.
-Linoria is dynamically loaded using the `loadstring` function to fetch Lua scripts from a remote repository.
-For type safety, it integrates with TypeScript through typings.
+By putting the folder into your project folder.

 ```typescript
 const repo = "https://raw.githubusercontent.com/scripts-ts/LinoriaLib/main/out/";